-Heritage
+Heritage:

-- 19) % Change in "Gross Profit" "Gross Profit" means, for any specified period, all sales net of returns, allowances and sales discounts, less cost of goods sold (including materials, equipment rental, direct labor, fringe benefits/burden and fees and expenses of subcontractors) of all Heritage and its affiliates (collectively, the "Heritage Group") for such period, determined on a consolidated basis in accordance with GAAP.
+16) % Change in "Gross Profit" - "Gross Profit" means, for any specified period, all sales net of returns, allowances and sales discounts, less cost of goods sold (including materials, equipment rental, direct labor, fringe benefits/burden and fees and expenses of subcontractors) of all Heritage and its affiliates (collectively, the "Heritage Group") for such period, determined on a consolidated basis in accordance with GAAP.
 Gross Profit of any new business line, entity or division commenced or opened by the Heritage Group or acquired by an acquisition will be excluded from the definition of "gross profit" until such new business has been a new business of the Heritage Group for at least twelve (12) months.
 In addition, the gross profit from any business line, entity or division that is terminated, closed, sold, transferred or otherwise assigned to a non-affiliated person will be excluded from "gross profit" in respect of both the fiscal year in which the business is terminated and the preceding fiscal year.
-The % change in gross profit is subject to a collar of 6% (plus or minus). - 20) The Distribution from Heritage does not reset until January 1, 2019 and there was no estimate for a percentage change in the performance metric included in the fiscal 2017 data because Alaris did not invest until January 2018. - 21) The Annual Earnings Coverage Ratio for 2017 was based on proforma results for the unaudited internally prepared twelve months ended December 31, 2017 and assumes the current capital structure was in place for all of 2017, including twelve months of distributions to Alaris, despite Alaris not contributing capital until January 2018.
+The % change in gross profit is subject to a collar of 6% (plus or minus).